 Here are some sites that will help you out in your search on how to find working holiday jobs.

-Trademe – Great for hospitality, labour, retail, farm work, odd jobs
+Trademe – Great for hospitality, labour, retail, farm work and odd jobs

 Indeed – Specialized work